 Adding starch is the fastest way to thicken a spaghetti sauce.
 Not only that, but the methods of adding starch also help improve the flavor of the dish.
 Please refer to some types of starch you can add below:

 If you accidentally make the sauce thin, you can use cornstarch to remedy this situation.
-Cornstarch has the advantage of not having a clear taste, so it will not change the original flavor when it is cooked with the tomato sauce.
+If you question what the flavor of cornstarch is, it, in fact, has the advantage of not having a clear taste, so it will not change the original flavor when it is cooked with the tomato sauce.

 On the other hand, cornstarch will help the sauce become shiny and smooth.
 You don’t even need any extra oils to make cornstarch work.
 Just stir a small amount of cornstarch in a little water to make a thick paste and add the gelatinous mixture to your spaghetti sauce.